 Johnny Rockets serves American favourites for breakfast, lunch, dinner and late night including hamburgers made with all-natural beef, fries and premium ice cream shakes and malts.

-Starbucks is the leading retailer, roaster and brand of specialty coffee in the world, with more than 10,500 retail locations in North America, Latin America.
+Starbucks is the leading retailer, roaster and brand of speciality coffee in the world, with more than 10,500 retail locations in North America, Latin America.

 Castle Walk Food Court